spatie/laravel-data/README.md

 }
 ```

-We're using a `DataCollection` here.
+We're using a `DataCollection` type here in the data object definition.
 You should always use a `DataCollection` type when nesting a collection of data objects.
 The package requires this for internal state management.

 ### Lazy properties